MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-create-deployable-package.md

 | Filename and path for the deployable package | Yes | The path and file name of the deployable package.
 The output file is a zip file, and the file name typically includes version information to make the file easy to identify. |

 > [!NOTE]
-> With introduction of the (unified developer experience)[/power-platform/developer/unified-experience/finance-operations-dev-overview], a new version of this task was released that is capable of generating the package in both LCS and the Power Platform Unified package format.
-To generate the package in the new format at the "Path for the cloud deployable package" location, select the **Create Power Platform Unified Package** checkbox and provide the platform and application version used.
-The search pattern and tools package path is still honored as before.
-The LCS package creation option is chosen by default and is generated the same way as before, with the option to turn off creating the LCS package.
+> With introduction of the [unified developer experience](/power-platform/developer/unified-experience/finance-operations-dev-overview), a new version of this task was released that is capable of generating the package in both the LCS and Power Platform unified package formats.
+To generate the package in the Power Platform unified package format at the "path for the cloud deployable package" location, select the **Create Power Platform Unified Package** checkbox, and then enter the platform and application version used.
+The search pattern and tools package path are still honored as before.
+The LCS package creation option is selected by default and is generated the same way it was before, with the option to turn off creating the LCS package.
 The **Platform** and **Application version** fields are ignored.

 ## NuGet dependency